jmespath-community/jmespath.spec/TEMPLATE.md

 ## Rationale

-Why problems is this JEP addressing?
+What problems is this JEP addressing?
 Has alternatives been considered?

 ## Implementation Notes